 In addition, Tsutomu Tannowa (President of Mitsui Chemicals) commented on the role of building a recycling society and the role of AEPW.
 “In our attempt to promote the recycling of resources so as to address the issues revolving around plastics, our company has come up with a two-pronged approach of ‘Recycling Strategy’ to advance the development of recycling technologies and product design that takes into account the recyclability factor as well as ‘Biomass Strategy’ that aims to expand our lineup of products using biomass plastics.
 On the other hand, the establishment of a recycling society is one of the major challenges we face in infrastructure development.
 The AEPW is an alliance that can help to find solutions to difficult problems that cannot be easily resolved by individual companies in a short period of time from a global perspective.
 We will work together with people from all over the world involved in plastics on a global platform to propose new solutions through AEPW.”

-The AEPW is a not-for-profit organization composed of leading companies in various industries such as chemicals and plastics manufacturing, consumer goods, plastic processing, waste management that are involved in the entire plastic value chain from plastic manufacturing, processing, utilization, sales, recovery and recycling.
+The AEPW is a nonprofit organization composed of leading companies in various industries such as chemicals and plastics manufacturing, consumer goods, plastic processing, waste management that are involved in the entire plastic value chain from plastic manufacturing, processing, utilisation, sales, recovery and recycling.
 It also comprises members from around the globe, including North America, South America, Europe, Asia, Southeast Asia, Africa, and the Middle East.
 The AEPW has committed to investing US$1.5 billion over the next five years to help end plastic waste in the environment.
 For more details, please visit us at https://endplasticwaste.org/.
-Please also email us at Japan-Info@EndPlasticWaste.org if you would like to join the AEPW.

 The presentation materials of each speaker at this forum can be downloaded from http://www.aepw-tokyo.jp/download.html.